-Generally, a cloud system is a cheaper option than the on-premises alternative.
+Generally, cloud accounting software is a cheaper option than the on-premises alternative.
 There’s no need to buy hardware, nor to worry about bills adding up from upgrades and maintenance, as your vendor will take care of all that.
 To add up, the company does not have to purchase VPN software or any other app that allows employees to work away from the office as the cloud software has allowed that.

 2. More predictable costs

-It’s much easier to know how much the company will likely spend on the accounting solution annually since it doesn’t have to worry about upgrades and maintenance costs.
+Using accounting software on cloud, much easier to know how much the company will likely spend on the accounting solution annually since it doesn’t have to worry about upgrades and maintenance costs.
 With the SaaS delivery, everything is already set into a single price with clear additional users or functionality costs.
 This leads to your company being able to keep your IT budget from cutting into other business areas.

 3. Best-in-class infrastructure

 Leading cloud vendors support large numbers of businesses and organizations, which requires them to have the best-in-class infrastructure.
 They engineer their data centers in a way that delivers incomparable performance, security, and scale.
 Accordingly, most businesses cannot match the vendor’s capabilities in any of these areas on their own due to the limitation of capital and expertise.
-But these businesses can obtain the rewards of this infrastructure by buying and adopting accounting software from such a top provider.
+But these businesses can obtain the rewards of this infrastructure by buying and adopting accounting software on cloud from such a top provider.

 4. Take advantage of the latest technology

 Users of accounting software on cloud can benefit from more modern and new technologies that can bring extra business benefits if system upgrades are performed regularly.
 A small or medium business, for example, is unlikely to invest in machine learning or robotic process automation (RPA) on its own to improve the efficiency of its financial processes.
 However, an upgrade may provide such a feature, and the company could profit without spending any additional money.